PoisotLab/ms_mangal_synthesis/manuscript.md

 data made public in Mangal.
 After publication of the research paper, the original data could themselves be uploaded to Mangal.
+This enables the reproducibility of this particular published paper.
+Even more powerfully, it allows us to build a future of dynamic ecological analyses, wherein analyses are automatically re-done as more data get added.
+This would allow a sort of continuous assessment of proposed ecological relationships in network structure.
 This cycle of data discovery and reuse is an example of the Data Life Cycle (as discussed by DataOne, [tk]) and represents one way to practice ecological synthesis.